 See chalazion.
 Meibomian cysts (or ‘chalazions’) have different stages.
 If your eyelid has a small lump in, and is red, painful, and swollen, treat like a stye as above.
 Meibomian cyst is the name given to a lump in the eyelid; this lump may consist of debris remaining after an infection blocking the gland.
 Once the main infection has subsided, they do not grow bigger, and are then not very red or painful.

-Nearly ally the chalazia/lumps disappear naturally in about 8-16 weeks or a lttle longer.
+Nearly all the chalazia/lumps disappear naturally in about 8-16 weeks or a lttle longer.
 See

 a chalazion that has been present some time (best having minor surgery)

-The only exceptions are the hard and firm chalazia, and if the lump does not disappear naturally, it can be removed by a small operation in the eye clinic.
+The only exceptions are the hard and firm chalazia, and if the lump does not disappear naturally, it can be removed by a small operation in the eye clinic (special funding is required from GPs surgery, and this is often not available).
 The doctor injects a little local anaesthetic into the eyelid to make it feel numb.

 The cyst is then scrapped out.
 Sometimes the shell of the cyst is very thick, and the doctor may be able to scrape out the contents, but the shell cannot be removed.
 If this happens, a small lump may remain in the eyelid.
 Very occasionally a second operation may help.
 The operation may cause bruising of the eyelid.
 If it does, the bruising may take about a week to go.
 Usually a tiny cut is made on the inside of the eyelid, so there is no scar.
 If the lump is just under the skin, the doctor may make a tiny cut in the skin.